how to define your motor inside your drive train

 IEEE519 table current limits harmonics as function of shortcircuit ratio at PCC

 As mentioned above, the voltage distortion should be kept within safe limits at the point of common coupling.
-The table below, extracted for table 10-3 of IEEE 519, advices limits according to the context.
+The table below, extracted from table 10-3 of IEEE 519, advices limits according to the context.

 total harmonic distortion in percentage of voltage according the application